bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 \theta^{t-1})` function?
 It turns out that improving the :math:`Q` function will never cause a loss in our actual likelihood function.
 Therefore, the EM loop should always improve our likelihood function (up to a local maximum).
-We'll see this a bit futher below.
+We'll see this a bit further below.

 |h3| EM for Gaussian Mixture Models |h3e|